N Carolina man released after serving more than 40 years

 Attorney Theresa Newman of the Duke Wrongful Convictions Clinic says 81-year-old Charles Ray Finch was released Thursday from Greene Correctional Institution and was picked up by relatives and an attorney.

 A federal judge in Raleigh ordered Finch’s release earlier Thursday.
-Last year, an appeals court ruled that evidence casts doubt on Finch’s murder conviction.
+In January, an appeals court ruled that evidence casts doubt on Finch’s murder conviction.

 Finch was serving a life sentence for first-degree murder in the death of Richard Holloman, who was shot inside his country store on Feb.
 13, 1976.
 Finch had initially been sentenced to death.
 He has maintained he’s innocent.

-Note: This story has been corrected to say the appeals court ruling came in January, not last year.